Contrast-Security-OSS/joogle/README.md

 * What types have non-empty static initializers?
 * What types (meet some other condition)?

-This program gives you a very quick way to answer questions like that.
+Joogle gives you a very quick way to answer questions like that.
+Using an IDE can be helpful for answering some questions like this individually, but never more than one at a time.

 ## How do I use it?
-If you want to use some of our preconfigured search filters, just build and run it.
+If you want to use some of our preconfigured search filters, just build Joogle and run the .jar.
 Here's an example of searching for gadgets just within the JRE that have a zero-argument constructor:

 ```
 $ git pull https://github.com/Contrast-Security-OSS/joogle.git